The Boys season 5: Release date, trailer, and latest news

 "Honestly, they’ve been great about letting us end it on our own terms.
 I’m really grateful."

 However, fans don't need to worry that the fifth season will be a full-stop on the world of The Boys.
-With a second season of Gen V on the way, and another Mexico-set spin-off in development, it seems there is plenty of potential for the universe to run and run.
+Gen V could be renewed for season 3, and another Mexico-set spin-off in development, it seems there is plenty of potential for the universe to run and run.

 Kripke told Entertainment Weekly: "This story of The Boys will not continue on.
 With any luck, Gen V will continue on, there will be hopefully a couple others in development that we're talking about that can continue on, but The Boys story ends in season 5."